Skip to content

 Detection Tool schema inspection Requires semantic code analysis

-SKILL.md files are dual-purpose: semantic documentation for the agent and installation instructions for the human operator.
-Threat actors weaponize "Prerequisites" sections to coax operators into installing malicious components, stacking a social-engineering layer onto the model-level attack (Snyk ToxicSkills study).
+SKILL.md files are dual-purpose: documentation for the agent and install instructions for the operator.
+Threat actors weaponize "Prerequisites" sections to coax operators into installing malicious components, stacking social engineering onto the model-level attack (Snyk ToxicSkills study).

 Snyk's February 2026 audit of 3,984 skills across ClawHub and skills.sh found: